Joaquin Mir Trinxet: Impressionist, landscape artist

 It is true that the range of colours in his palette coincided with the one the Impressionists used; he also coincided with them in excluding the colour black, using a host of combinations to paint shadow.
 But Mir used these technical resources to create a world of his own, a new landscape.
 Rather than assimilate and reproduce the theories predominating at the time, his work developed more out of an inner need brought into being by his idiosyncratic way of looking at nature and light.

 Essentially, Mir was a landscape artist who took the landscape into a new, as yet unknown dimension.
 To do so, he played with and revamped a broad range of complementary colours.
 This is the key to the power of colour in Mir's painting and the tool that enabled him to structure his works on colour rather than form, imbuing his landscapes with genuine soul.

 His style was followed by Salvador Masana.

 Mir Trinxet as a film director

-There is a great audiovisual work, which, under the title Mir's moving eye, presents his activities as an amateur film director for the first time.
-Now in the artist's son's collection, the films were shot between 1930 and 1936, as his life drew to a close.
-With this tool, viewers will also have a chance to see what life was like in the Mir family and compare real scenes with the results in his works.
+Titled Mir's Moving Eye, the audiovisual work presents his activities as an amateur film director.
+The films, shot between 1930 and 1936 as Mir's life drew to a close, are currently held in the artist's son's collection.
+In addition to these early film explorations, viewers can see what life was like in the Mir family and compare real scenes with the results in his works.